 How to stay healthy this winter

 Winter is always a tough time to stay healthy.
 It’s a lot harder to get up and exercising when it’s freezing outside and all you want to do is curl up under a blanket.
-Our diet tends to suffer as well, especially with the heavy meals and sweet treats that the Christmas season brings.
+Our diet tends to suffer as well, especially with the heavy meals!

 However, it is far from impossible to stay in top shape during the colder months.
 You might need to make a few changes, but they’ll be worth it overall.
 Your health and mood could well improve significantly, and you’ll be surprised how much easier those cold winter mornings can become!